Prepaid gas and electricity

 On a prepayment meter and struggling to pay?
 There's help available

 With massive hikes in energy prices over the last year or so, many households are struggling with bills right now.
-If you're worried about paying your energy bills this winter – or you're already struggling – don't suffer in silence.
+If you're worried about paying your energy bills – or you're already struggling – don't suffer in silence.
 There's lots of help out there.

 - All suppliers offer small amounts of emergency credit.
 Usually £5 to £10 credit after your top-up runs out.
 But when you dip into the emergency credit it doesn't charge you the standing charge (the fixed charge you pay daily just to be connected), so the next time you top up you have to play catch-up.